Research

 Thermo-hydro-chemo-mechanical (THCM) coupled processes in rocks and soils.

-2. Resiliency of Natural and Built Infrastructure:
+2. Natural and Built Infrastructure:

 -